Squid Fishing UK |11 tips for jigging at midnight

 The two mistakes to watch out for are casting and reeling straight back in in a straight line.
 That’s not what squid are about.
 For some reason they love to hit falling lures.
 Squid jigs fall slowly, and squid can move very fast.
 They normally take the lure when your line is a little slack.
 This may be why the fancier squid jigs work better – they may glide and fall in a more natural way.
 The Japanese designers take these details seriously.

 This makes more sense when you think of how a squid feeds.
-It spots a small pollack or pouting, shoots out two long tentacles, which are the longest two in their arsenal, and quickly grab the fish and pull it into their eight arms which form an almost inescapable rubbery suction grip around the fish.
-If you have a tight line and reel in when the squid only has a two-arm grip, you are unlikely to land the squid.
-If the lure was falling, the squid would have time to grab the lure with more legs and pull it in towards its mouth.
+It spots a small pollack or pouting, shoots out two long tentacles, which are the longest two in their arsenal.
+Then, they quickly grab the fish and pull it into their eight arms.
+This forms an almost inescapable rubbery suction grip around the fish.
+If you have a tight line and reel in when the squid only has a two-arm grip, you may not land the squid.
+If the lure was falling, the squid would have time to grab the lure with more legs and you’d get a better hook up.

 #6 Bring a landing net or drop net

-Another mistake would be to not use a landing net, as without one you will lose about 50% of squid due to poor hook holds when lifting them up the harbour wall.
-It’s frustrating seeing that last tentacle let go and watching the squid bolt away.
+Not using a landing net is another mistake.
+Without one, you will lose about 50% of squid.
+This is due to poor hook holds when lifting them up the harbour wall.
+Seeing that last tentacle let go and watching the squid bolt away is frustrating.

 Drop net, also useful for general pier fishing